Leslie-Tang/Leslie-Tang.github.io/_publications/2025-04-26-Online Optimal Attitude Stabilization via Reinforcement Learning for Rigid Spacecraft with Dynamic Uncertainty.md

 collection: publications
 category: journals
 permalink: /publication/2025-04-26-Online Optimal Attitude Stabilization via Reinforcement Learning for Rigid Spacecraft with Dynamic Uncertainty
 excerpt: 'Corresponding author: R. Tang.
-This is a worksupported by the Doctor Dissertation of Northwestern Polytechnical University and mainly done by Chengfeng Luo.'
+This is a work supported by the Doctor Dissertation of Northwestern Polytechnical University and mainly done by Chengfeng Luo.'
 date: 2025-04-26
 venue: 'IEEE Transactions on Aerospace and Electronic Systems'
 # slidesurl: 'http://academicpages.github.io/files/slides3.pdf'